Georgetown-University-Libraries/File-Analyzer-Test-Data/iiif/demo3.md

 In this example, we will use a special project translation class to sort the images by date created and then generate date ranges for each of the images.

-## Step 1: On the "File Test Properties" tab of "Criteria" tab, select "ByCreationDate"
+## Step 1: On the "File Test Properties" tab of "Criteria" tab, set Project Value Translator to "ByCreationDate"

 Then click "Analyze"...